happyer888/hello-world/README.md

 This is created by Keithly on 3rd Aug.
 2016.

-It has been done with "https://guides.github.com/activities/hello-world/".
+It has been done with following "https://guides.github.com/activities/hello-world/".

 Thanks all!